dbt-labs/docs.getdbt.com/website/docs/docs/cloud/visual-editor-interface.md

 ---
-title: "Visual editor interface"
+title: "Navigate the interface"
 id: visual-editor-interface
-sidebar_label: "Visual editor interface"
+sidebar_label: "Navigate the interface"
 description: "The visual editor interface contains an operator toolbar, operators, and a canvas to help you create dbt models through a seamless drag-and-drop experience in dbt Cloud."

 ---

-# Visual editor interface <Lifecycle status='beta'/>
+# Navigate the interface <Lifecycle status='beta'/>

 <p style={{ color: '#717d7d', fontSize: '1.1em' }}>
 The visual editor interface contains an operator toolbar, operators, canvas, built-in AI, and more to help you create dbt models through a seamless drag-and-drop experience in dbt Cloud.